 - Ask within 60 calendar days of the decision you are appealing.
 If you miss the deadline for a good reason, you may still appeal. - You, your doctor or prescriber, or your representative can call us to ask for a fast appeal. - Read this section to make sure you qualify for a fast decision!
 Read it also to find information about decision deadlines.

-would be if you have a serious illness that kept you from contacting us or if we gave you incorrect or incomplete information about the deadline for requesting an appeal.
+incorrect or incomplete information about the deadline for requesting an appeal.